ethereum/EIPs/EIPS/eip-6220.md

 1. **Why are we using a Catalog in stead of supporting direct NFT equipping?**

 If NFTs could be directly equipped into other NFTs without any oversight, the resulting composite would be unpredictable.
 Catalog allows for parts to be pre-verified in order to result in a composite that composes as expected.
+Another benefit of Catalog is the ability of defining reusable fixed parts.

 2. **Why do we propose two types of parts?**